chunhualiao/smart-browser-assistant/README.md

 *   Dynamically loads available models from OpenRouter (requires valid API key).
 *   Logs generation history (timestamp, model, duration, input, output) locally.
 *   Provides an option to view and clear the generation history.
+*   **Model Performance Testing:** Allows testing the response time of randomly sampled models directly from the options page.

 ## How to Use